Magnetic Webs in Stellar Radiative Zones: Discussion

+In addition to AM transport, magnetic webs also have broader implications for stellar evolution as they modify mixing processes.
+Rotational mixing is suppressed inside of webs because shear-driven instabilities are not active, while thermohaline mixing can be substantially modified depending on the local direction of the magnetic field \citep{charbonnel2007inhibition,harrington2019enhanced,fraser2024magnetized}.
+Furthermore, chemical mixing and AM transport by hydrodynamic waves is also affected since magnetic fields modify the propagation of internal waves \citep{fuller2015asteroseismology,lecoanet2017conversion,rui2023gravity,duguid2024efficient,astoul2025interplay}.

-An important future direction is examining the role of magnetic webs in massive stars, similar to the approach in \cite{kissin2018rotation}.
-Massive stars contain a large core-convection region during the main sequence, and afterwards host complicated patterns of convective zones.
-A large web formed after the main sequence may be broken up by the smaller convective zones, which would leave behind their own, smaller webs.
-Since nearly all radiative zones will be covered by webs, AM extraction from the core is likely dominated by the conveyor of AM through multiple webs with a complicated formation history.
-Turbulent transport considered previously (e.g. \citealt{heger2005presupernova,ma2019angular}) can operate in the remaining web-free regions.
+An important future direction is examining the role of magnetic webs in massive stars.
+Observations of long-lived surface fields in the radiative envelopes of massive stars suggest that stable magnetic configurations can result from relaxation of fields generated before the MS \citep{braithwaite2017magnetic}.
+Magnetic memory of later convection phases requires further study (e.g. \citealt{kissin2018rotation}).
+Massive stars contain a large core-convection region during the MS, and afterwards host complicated patterns of convective zones.
+A large web formed after the MS may be broken up by the smaller convective zones, which would leave behind their own, smaller webs.
+Since nearly all radiative zones will be covered by webs, AM extraction from the core is likely dominated by the conveyor of AM through multiple webs, with turbulent transport operating between them.

-The main uncertainty lies in how the interaction of webs and convection zones leads to the formation, merger, or splitting of webs.
+A large uncertainty lies in how the interaction of webs and convection zones leads to the formation, merger, or splitting of webs.
 Detailed modeling of multiple webs in massive stars could help constrain their rotation and magnetization in the final evolutionary stages.
 It will have important implications for their binary interactions \citep{sana2012binary}, collapse scenario, and compact remnants (e.g. \citealt{muller2020hydrodynamics,burrows2021core}).
 Efficient web formation likely leads to magnetized and slowly rotating cores, since rotational decoupling (and destruction of webs) occurs only at the final stages of nuclear burning when evolutionary timescales become short \citep{spruit1998birth,kissin2018rotation}.
 The efficient loss of core AM in the majority of massive stars may explain the low occurrence of collapsars capable of producing cosmological gamma-ray bursts \citep{macfadyen1999collapsars}.
 It may also explain why only $\sim 10\%$ of neutron stars are born as magnetars with internal fields $B\sim 10^{16}$\,G \citep{kaspi2017magnetars}, whose formation likely requires fast rotation.